 Hello, this is Petra from Kalenderkind bringing you more background information on life calendars you had no idea existed and couldn’t care less about.
 And here they are.
 Researched by me in preparation for the creation of the Life Calendars “Little Boxes” and “Viva Forever” in this shop.

 I did this research mainly to see if this had been done before.
 Well, basically, that’s not true.
 I was hoping to find another lunatic crazy enough to hand draw a calendar with over 36891 individually marked days on it.
 Maybe we could become friends.

 I’m happy to report that Kalenderkind calendars are in a craziness class of its own

 I did find several calendars based on Tim Urban’s post “life weeks” on his blog “Wait but why”.
-They take a shortcut away from madness by reducing the complexity to showing weeks instead of days while maintaining a 5 minute “wow” effect.
+They take a shortcut away from madness by reducing the complexity to showing weeks instead of days while maintaining the “WOW” effect.
 That leaves these calendars with more or less 1200 generic weeks to display in the form of a box.
-Small, decorative and basically useless for real life tracking, but they show the general idea with less of a harsh “this is all your days” blow.
+Small, decorative and basically useless for real life tracking, but they show the general idea with less of a harsh “this is all your days right there” blow.

 I think based on the sheer volume of regret so many people have when they get older, on not having done better life planning, maybe there should be more life calendars out there.
 Maybe everyone should be forced to use one.